-So we want to walk through the state laws as they stand today, and what each one actually asks of a company using AI to hire.
-The specifics below are about recruiting, but the shape of the problem, enforce the rules, keep the record, and prove fairness, shows up anywhere AI touches a regulated decision.
+So let's look at the current state laws, and what they demand of any company using AI in hiring.
+The specifics here are about recruiting, but the shape of the problem (enforce, record, and prove fairness) recurs anywhere AI touches a regulated decision.

-The whole point of AI in hiring is speed.
-Staying compliant is what keeps that speed from turning into liability.
+The point of AI in hiring is speed and efficiency.
+Staying compliant is what keeps those gains from turning into liability.

 The structure